SwiftERM Hyper-personalisation for ecommerce email marketing

 Companies that had spent many decades meandering along, doing things the same way because ‘that’s the way it’s always been done’, with the meteoric rise of ecommerce, suddenly found their business model not only disrupted but rendered obsolete.
 With traditional markets abruptly closed, many businesses had to look for more direct relationships with their customers.

 The largest potential impact of new technologies from a consumer perspective is in data-driven platforms focused on empowering consumers.
-And in many cases, the technical evolution of fine wine is being driven by those outside of the industry – pioneers across science, finance and tech:
+In many cases, the technical evolution of fine wine is being driven by those outside of the industry – pioneers across science, finance and tech:

 • Silicon Valley’s Michael Baum (with the aforementioned Vivant)